How to Get to Tagaytay: Bus Fare, Map, Commute, Directions, Jeepney Routes,

 Option 7: From Sto.
 Tomas, Batangas via StarToll in going to Lipa City, take Sambat exit and follow the national road to Talisay then go up Ligaya Drive, the zigzag road to Tagaytay (sometimes called Bitukang Manok, not for the faint of heart and newbie drivers)

 Note: If you're a foreigner, you can hire vans to get there or an airport taxi.
 Some taxi drivers charge a fixed rate or double the meter fare plus toll fees.
-Taxi rates to Tagaytay from the airport is around PhP2,500.00 (depends on your haggling skill)
+Taxi rates to Tagaytay from the airport is approximately PhP3,000.00 (depends on your haggling skill)

 How to Commute to Tagaytay: Buses, Fx, Vans, Jeepneys